The Cache object is used to cache the X-Particles system.

 The folder on disk where the emitter data files are stored.
 If this field is empty a warning message is displayed and no caching will take place.

-The following parameters are made visible by clicking the small black arrow to the left of the word 'Folder':
+The following parameters are made visible by clicking the little arrow to the left of the word 'Folder':

 Here you can specify the separator to be used when building cached file names.
 The default is an underscore so this will result in file names such as xpEmitter_000001.xpc, xpEmitter_000002.xpc, etc.